Sir William Don, 7th Baronet: Personal life

-Sir William's first marriage was in June 1847 to Antonia Lebrun, a daughter of M. Lebrun of Hamburg; and his second marriage was on 17 October 1857, at Marylebone, to Emily Eliza Saunders, eldest daughter of John Saunders of the Adelphi Theatre, London.
+Don's first marriage was in June 1847 to Antonia Lebrun, a daughter of M. Lebrun of Hamburg; and his second marriage was on 17 October 1857, at Marylebone, to Emily Eliza Saunders, eldest daughter of John Saunders of the Adelphi Theatre, London.
 Miss Saunders had been well known as a lively actress in comedy and farce at the Adelphi, the Haymarket, the Surrey, and other theatres, for some years before her marriage to Don.

 Returning to England after her husband's death, she resumed her professional career, but with no very profitable result, though she had been very popular in the Australian colonies and in New Zealand.

 In 1867 she went to the United States, where she made her appearance on 18 February at the New York Theatre in Peggy Green and the burlesque of Kenilworth, and on the close of the season returned to her native country.
 She was for a short period lessee of the Theatre Royal, Nottingham, and assisted at the opening of the Gaiety Theatre, Edinburgh.
 Latterly she was in reduced circumstances and was obliged to appear as a vocalist in music halls.
 She died at Edinburgh 20 September 1875.